 You’ve just successfully connected ThoughtSpot to your Redshift Serverless environment and can run live queries in your Amazon Redshift data warehouse!
 Your next step is to define metadata and other aspects of your data and create worksheets, which are logical views of data.
 The worksheets simplify access to data for end-users and application services.
 Keep in mind best practices for modeling data and creating a worksheet.

-Additionally, now that you have everything connected, you can also accelerate your Search and AI-driven analytics experience by taking advantage of pre-built liveboards from our Redshift Storage & Performance TML Blocks.
-Since you’ve given your AWS instance a modern consumer front-end to increase business agility like never before, you can now also explore ThoughtSpot’s embed capabilities.
+Additionally, now that you have everything connected, you can also accelerate your Search and AI-driven analytics experience by taking advantage of pre-built Liveboards from our Redshift Storage & Performance TML Blocks.
+You can also explore near-real-time ETL with Amazon Arorora, Redshift, and ThoughtSpot.
+And, since you’ve given your AWS instance a modern consumer front-end to increase business agility like never before, you can now also explore ThoughtSpot’s embed capabilities.